-- You can use avocado oil, butter, or ghee instead of olive oil.
+- Olive oil: You can use avocado oil, butter, or ghee instead of olive oil.

-- Sometimes I use smoked paprika in this recipe.
+- Spices: Paprika, cumin, coriander, and crushed red peppers.
+Sometimes, I use smoked paprika.
 I like the smoky flavor it adds.

-- Rainbow trout is a good substitute for salmon.
+- Fish: I mix cod and salmon.
+Instead of cod, you can use mahi mahi, haddock, or halibut.
+Rainbow trout is a good substitute for salmon.

 Instructions

-- You start by cooking garlic and spices in some olive oil.
-Cook briefly, just until fragrant.
-(Photos 1-2).
+Cook garlic and spices in olive oil until fragrant.

-- Cover, reduce the heat to medium-low, and cook until the fish is cooked through.
+Cover, reduce the heat to medium-low, and cook until the fish is cooked through.
 This should take about 15 minutes.
-(Photo 6).
+Garnish with parsley and serve.

 Recipe FAQs

-So I defrost them the night before in the fridge, and by the time I'm ready to use them, they're just a bit frozen.
+Yes, but not so frozen that you can't cut them into chunks.
+I like using partially frozen fish because it makes cutting them easier.
+So, I defrost them the night before in the fridge, and by the time I'm ready to use them, they're just a bit frozen.
+Remember that after adding frozen fish, the stew will take slightly longer to return to a boil.

-You could, but you don't have to.
-As you can see in the video below, I used skinless cod and skin-on salmon.
-Both options are fine.
-The skin won't crisp up, obviously, but it will be very tasty.
+You could, but it's unnecessary.
+As you can see in the video below, I used skinless cod (cod skin is thick and not very palatable) and skin-on salmon (salmon skin is delicious).
+Depending on the fish used, both options are acceptable.
+This recipe won't make the skin crispy, but it will be delicious.

-Yes, absolutely.
-If you like heat, you can increase the red pepper flakes - try adding a pinch at a time and see if you like it.
-If you don't like spicy food, you can omit the red pepper flakes or use just ¼ teaspoon of them.
+Yes.
+If you like heat, you can increase the red pepper flakes, adding a pinch at a time.
+If you don't like spicy food, you can omit the red pepper flakes or use just ¼ teaspoon.

 Serving Suggestions

-Obviously amazing with crusty bread, for us low carbers this stew is thoroughly enjoyable when simply eaten with a spoon!
+Obviously excellent with crusty bread, for us low-carbers, this stew is thoroughly enjoyable when simply eaten with a spoon!

-And yet another option is to serve this stew on top of cauliflower rice, mashed cauliflower, or sauteed spinach.
+And yet another option is to serve this stew on top of something that would absorb the liquids, such as:

 Recipe Card